HenryXi/OS/etc/Monitor IO in Linux.md

 # Monitor IO in Linux
-There are a lot of tool to monitor IO in Linux. `iotop` is one of the most common command to monitor IO of each process.
+There are a lot of tools to monitor IO in Linux. `iotop` is one of the most common command to monitor IO of each process.
 `iostat` is another common commands.
 I will show you how to use them in this blog.

 **iotop**